 The following example demonstrates how to handle proxy users

-using a plugin named auth_simple_proxy
+using a plugin named auth_simple_proxy.

-Like the auth_simple
+Like the auth_simple plugin described

-earlier, auth_simple_proxy
+earlier, auth_simple_proxy accepts any

 nonempty password as valid (and thus should not be used in